metamn/react-final-form/README.md

 4. Business logic is extendable

-- The whole business logic mut be customizable, like:
+- The whole business logic must be customizable, like:
   - Adding query param support
   - Connected fields: a field value determines the state of the other field values

-## Summary
+## 1. Describes the form via JSON

+### JSON Schema

 - There is a promising approach (https://json-schema.org/) to describe the form (and more, even a complete UI) via JSON in a framework / language agnostic way
 - This would be ideal: define the UI in JSON, implement today in React, tomorrow with another framework.
 Even more, define the UI and the backend team can create the API serving the UI based on this JSON Schema.